NUWC Division Newport will host in-person hiring event on May 30

-Naval Undersea Warfare Center Division Newport will host a hiring event on Saturday, May 30, 2026, from 10 a.m. to 2 p.m.
+NEWPORT, R.I.– Naval Undersea Warfare Center (NUWC) Division Newport will hold an in-person recruiting event on Saturday, May 30, from 10 a.m. to 2 p.m.
+It will be held inside the gymnasium of Building 80 located at 80 Fleet Access Road, outside of NUWC’s main gate.

+Candidates are being sought in the fields of engineering, data science, math, computer science, cybersecurity, physics, contract specialists and other career paths.
+Attendees are asked to bring at least 10 copies of their resume to hand out to department leaders and an educational transcript for potential on-the-spot hires.

+Register for the event by creating an account and uploading your resume and transcript into the Talent Acquisition Portal here: https://navsea.recsolu.com/app/collect/event/mfbr0v-O1B66zkKIcnwMZQ

 |Date Taken: